tommyno/html5-minimal-wordpress-theme/README.md

 # HTML5 minimal Wordpress theme

-Starter theme for Wordpress.
-Contains code snippets, functions and some css styling.
+Minimalistic starter theme for Wordpress.
+Contains some usefull code snippets, functions and css styling.

+Use this as a startkit for your own themes.